Program Grant Application: Due March 1

 LEF Program Grants support innovative educational projects that fall outside the regular school budget.
 LEF funds may not be used to replace or relieve the existing responsibility for public funding of school programs, or to substitute for regular budget growth and maintenance.
 Activities and items that are eligible for support include:

-- Planning and curriculum development time beyond contracted hours
+- Planning and curriculum development time beyond contracted hours to develop and pilot new programs.

 - Professional development (tuition, registration, and travel expenses) tied to the development of new curricula or materials